kevgo/text-runner/README.md

 - The `formatter.refine` method allows to tell the formatter more details about the currently running activity as they become known.
 This helps produce better terminal output.

-## Formatters

-TextRunner supports a variety of formatters:

-* __detailed formatter:__
-  Prints each test performed, including test output.

-* __dot formatter:__
-  A minimalistic formatter, shows only dots for each test performed.

 ## Installation